Viscount Falkland

 Viscount Falkland is a title in the Peerage of Scotland.
+The name refers to the royal burgh of Falkland in Fife.

+History

-Referring to the royal burgh of Falkland in Fife, it was created in 1620, by King James VI, for Sir Henry Cary, who was born in Hertfordshire and had no previous connection to Scotland.
+The title was created in 1620 by King James VI for Sir Henry Cary, a member of the Cary family.
+He was born in Hertfordshire and had no previous connection to Scotland.
 He was made Lord Cary at the same time, also in the Peerage of Scotland.
 His son, the second Viscount, was a prominent statesman.
 The latter's younger son, the fourth Viscount (who succeeded his elder brother), notably served as Lord Lieutenant of Oxfordshire.
 His son, the fifth Viscount, represented several constituencies in the House of Commons and held office as First Lord of the Admiralty from 1693 to 1694.
 The Falkland Islands in the south Atlantic are named after him.

-On his death the line of the second Viscount failed and the titles were inherited by the late Viscount's second cousin, the sixth Viscount.
+Upon his death, the line of the second Viscount failed and the titles were inherited by the fifth Viscount's second cousin, the sixth Viscount.
 He was the grandson of the Hon.
 Patrick Cary, fifth son of the first Viscount.
-A lifelong adherent of the exiled Royal Family of Stuart, he was created, on 13 December 1722, by James Francis Edward Stuart (recognised by Jacobites as "King James III") Earl of Falkland, in the Jacobite Peerage.
+A lifelong adherent of the exiled Royal Family of Stuart, he was created Earl of Falkland in the Jacobite Peerage on 13 December 1722 by James Francis Edward Stuart (recognised by Jacobites as "King James VIII / III").
 He also embraced the Roman Catholic faith.
 His great-great-grandson, the tenth Viscount, was a colonial administrator and Liberal politician.
-In 1832 he was created Baron Hunsdon, of Scutterskelfe in the County of York, in the Peerage of the United Kingdom.
+In 1832, he was created Baron Hunsdon, of Scutterskelfe in the County of York, in the Peerage of the United Kingdom (he was son-in-law of then King William IV).
 This title gave him an automatic seat in the House of Lords but became extinct on his death in 1884.
 The Scottish titles were inherited by his younger brother, the eleventh Viscount.
 He was an Admiral in the Royal Navy.